cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 The Physicality Expertise Area represents a character's physical strength, endurance, and agility.
 It includes skills that increase a character's stamina, brute strength, and flexibility, allowing them to perform feats of athleticism, withstand strenuous activities, and manoeuvre through obstacles.
 Characters with Physicality are resilient and versatile, able to push their bodies beyond normal limits.

-This skill is crucial for characters engaged in direct combat, exploration, or any activity that requires intense physical exertion.
+This Expertise Area is crucial for characters engaged in direct combat, exploration, or any activity that requires intense physical exertion.
 The Physicality area also includes activities such as swimming, running and climbing.
 Low-tech activities such as parachuting or horseback riding also fall under this broad area.

-##### Specialisation
+##### Specialization

 ###### Climbing